-rotate Periscope Assembly 90 degrees such that sof Periscope Assembly are perpendicular to beam tube axis with D1200726 closest to the ETM location
+rotate Periscope Assembly 90 degrees such that the faces of the Periscope Assembly are perpendicular to beam tube axis with D1200726 closest to the ETM location

-install
+install the Periscope Stabilizing Slides assembly

-install under
+install Teflon Highway Strips under the Stabilizing Slides

-making small adjustments (order of one turn) loosen lower then tighten upper to lower Periscope Assembly onto the
+making small adjustments (order of one turn) loosen lower Jack Screw then tighten upper Jack Screw to lower Periscope Assembly onto the Stabilizing Slides

-remove upper ; retract upper approximately 1/2"
+remove upper Support Foot; retract upper Jack Screw approximately 1/2"

-remove lower ; retract lower approximately 1/2"
+remove lower Support Foot; retract lower Jack Screw approximately 1/2"

-slide Assembly Assembly down A7 Adapter toward Manifold/Cryobaffle
+slide Periscope Assembly Assembly down the A7 Adapter toward the Manifold/Cryobaffle

 if the periscope assembly will be moved to near the final location without final positioning by IAS at this time, proceed with this sequence.
 If it will be moved to the final location and set in the final position and orientation with assistance from IAS, skip the rest of this sequence and proceed to Sequence 2.5

-position Assembly longitudinally
+roughly position Periscope Assembly longitudinally such that the face farthest from the ETM is 36 ¾” from the face of the flange at the entrance to the A7 Adapter (final positioning will be achieved with the IAS group using the distance capability of the Total Station and an IAS corner cube reflector mounted to the Periscope Installation Center Target (D1300437))

 leave the periscope structure resting on the stabilizing slides on the Teflon highway strips until final positioning and alignment with assistance from IAS.